 Workshops

-Registration will open for fall Enrichment workshops on Monday, August 25 at 9:00 a.m.
+Registration will open for Winter Enrichment workshops on Monday, December 15 at 6:00 a.m.

-Fall workshops begin the week of September 15, 2025 unless otherwise noted.
+Winter workshops begin the week of January 12, 2026 unless otherwise noted.

 Weekly workshops provide students in kindergarten through grade 8 specialized after school learning opportunities with experienced instructors and passionate teaching artists, musicians, and professionals from the greater Portland area.
 Workshops offer in-depth exploration into the arts, dance, drama/acting, science, engineering, athletics, cooking, chess, Dungeons & Dragons and more!